jztein/space-shooter/README.md

 - Shoots bullets at waves of enemies
 - Pause/ GameOver implemented
 - Supports keyboard, mouse and touch
-- Player can control speed of self
+- // Player can control speed of self
-- Limited bullets (3/ screen) to make more challenging
+- Limited bullets (3/ screen) to be more challenging
+- Platform game with jumping and gravity (currently can multi-jump to stay in the air longer)
+- Enemies and Health objects
+- Player sprite animation